T-Tetrominos in Arithmetic Progression: Exact values

 \subsection{2D van der Waerden Numbers}

 There seems to be no literature on APs of colored squares in a colored rectangular grid, so we mention it briefly here.
 As mentioned in the discussion of Figure \ref{fig-apon12x20}, every 2-coloring of the squares of a $3\times 5$ grid must contain a monochromatic 3-term AP.
 A coloring with alternating vertical stripes shows that a 4-term AP may be avoided.
 If we define $l = L_{vdW}(h, w)$ to be the greatest value $l$ such that every 2-coloring of an $h\times w$ grid must contain a monochromatic AP of length $l$, then we've shown that $L_{vdW}(3, 5) = 3$.
 Because of the connection between $L$ and $L_{vdW}$ given by the AB Lemma we wished to compute more values of the latter.
-Thanks to the obvious monotonicity of these numbers this was much easier, and the results are shown in Figure \ref{fig-smallNumbers}.
-That figure shows all values where $L_{vdW}(h, w) = 3$, and the following list of $(h, w)$ pairs show all sizes we know where $L_{vdW}(h, w) = 4$: $(4, 100), (10, 50), (15, 40), (20, 32), (24, 24)$, together with those implied by symmetry ($L(h,w) = L(w,h)$) and monotonicity.
+Thanks to the obvious monotonicity of $L_{vdW}$ this was much easier, and the results are shown in Figure \ref{fig-smallNumbers}.
+That figure shows all values where $L_{vdW}(h, w) = 3$, and the following list of $(h, w)$ pairs show all sizes we know where $L_{vdW}(h, w) = 4$: $(4, 100), (10, 50), (15, 40), (20, 32), (24, 24)$, together with those implied by symmetry ($L_{vdW}(h,w) = L_{vdW}(w,h)$) and monotonicity.
+To prove that $L_{vdW}(h, w) = 4$, we used SAT solvers to show that no 2-coloring of an $h\times w$ rectangle without a monochromatic 4-term AP existed, and then to find a 2-coloring of an $h\times w$ rectangle that did not contain a monochromatic 5-term AP.